geosolutions-it/MapStore2/docs/user-guide/annotations.md

 * **Show/Hide** an annotation on the map by clicking on <img src="../img/button/eyeon.jpg" class="ms-docbutton" /> button

-From the *Main Annotations Panel*, by selecting an annotation from the list, the user is returned to the *Annotation Viewer* where the annotation can be edited.
+From the *Main Annotations Panel*, by selecting an annotation from the list, the editor is returned to the *Annotation Viewer* where the annotation can be edited.

 <img src="../img/annotations/annotation_toolbar.jpg" class="ms-docimage" style="max-width:500px;"/>